oVirt/ovirt-site/source/howto/xen.html.md

 #### libvirt xl driver

+1. I found no way to specify "qcow2" in libxl images.
+Only raw images can be used.
-1. Implement virConnectCompareCPU.
+2. Implement virConnectCompareCPU.
 At the moment, Vdsm connects to `qemu:///system` to use this API call.
-2. Expose an alias per virtual device.
+3. Expose an alias per virtual device.
 Aliases are assigned by libvirt and are used to uniquely identify a device.
-3. When a cdrom is specified with
+4. When a cdrom is specified with

 <!-- -->